 Imagine running a business development program that is so powerful your potential clients can’t ignore it.
-I am talking about the new business power of creating a brand position, business proposition and messaging system that becomes a must read.
-And, even better, a must read that must be passed around entire organizations.
-Mission Impossible?
-No.
+I am talking about the business development power of creating an agency brand position, business proposition, and importantly, a new business development sales pitch system that becomes a must-read.
+And, even better, a must-read totally unignorable insight that must be passed around entire organizations.

 L2 and Me

-Here is what L2 says about itself on its website:
+Here is what L2 said about itself on its website:

 L2 is a benchmarking and education firm, helping member brands shape their digital roadmap and achieve greater ROI on human, creative and financial capital.
 We provide our member brands with actionable, data-driven insights on their digital performance at a fraction of the cost of traditional consulting.
 We achieve this through our proprietary Digital IQ Index® research.

-The thing about L2 that grabbed my attention was that they created research reports that compared the marketing activities of all of the brands in a category and delivered this information in extremely well designed free reports.
+The thing about L2 that grabbed my attention was that they created research reports that compared the marketing activities of all of the brands in a category and delivered this information in extremely well-designed free reports.
 The reports had (!) to be read as they included an analysis of the marketing prowess, or lack thereof, of a range of competitive brands.
+These were unignorable insights for brands with a competitive streak.

-Early reports covered the luxury market where you just knew that the marketing departments of Gucci, Fendi and Louis Vuitton had to see how they stacked up against each other in respect to their websites, social media programs and overall digital marketing.
-Here is an example of a chart from a report on luxury brands operating in China.
-You can see how irresistible this kind of information would be for highly competitive brands that are always looking over their shoulder at the competition.
+Early reports covered the luxury market where you just knew that the marketing departments of Gucci, Fendi, and Louis Vuitton had to see how they stacked up against each other in respect to their websites, social media programs, and overall digital marketing.

-So, borrowing a page from the L2 playbook, Citrus created The Gather Project: A Review of Healthcare Social Media a detailed analytical report that we thought would be an impossible to ignore research study for the healthcare market .
+So, borrowing a page from the L2 playbook, Citrus created The Gather Project: A Review of Healthcare Social Media.
+This was a detailed analytical report that we thought would be an impossible to ignore research study for the healthcare market.
 This report took a hard look at how national and regional healthcare brands were employing social media in the somewhat early social days of 2010.

-Here is the Gather Report’s cover and our introduction:
+Here is the Gather Report’s cover and the report’s introduction:

 With over 550 million Facebook users, 150 million Tweeters and 50 million bloggers, marketers can’t afford to relegate social media to the second page of a marketing plan.
 In 2011, it will be one of the most essential elements you use to connect with your customers.
 According to the Society of Digital Agencies, more than 45% of senior marketers named social media and networks their top priority in 2010.